tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.html.md

 }
 ```

- * Called when a player attempts to research an item
+ * Called when the player attempts to research an item
  * Returning a non-null value overrides default behavior

 ## CanUseMailbox